Skip to Main Content

 Research Papers

-The APA recommends that authors explain how they used AI tools in the Methods section.
+The APA recommends that authors disclose how they utilized AI tools and which specific tools they employed in the Methods section.
+For example, this disclosure can happen when authors have used AI tools to

 Literature Reviews or Essays

-1. describing in the introduction how GenAI was used, and
+1. describe in the Introduction how GenAI was used,

 Appendix